Bazed Games (BAZED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bazed Games Historical Price

-According to the latest data gathered on Bazed Games live price page, the current price of Bazed Games is 0.03108354USD.
-The circulating supply of Bazed Games(BAZED) is 76.47M BAZED , giving it a market capitalization of $2.38M.
+According to the latest data gathered on Bazed Games live price page, the current price of Bazed Games is 0.03639753USD.
+The circulating supply of Bazed Games(BAZED) is 76.47M BAZED , giving it a market capitalization of $2.78M.

 The Bazed Games Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BAZED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.